Brand DESIGN

 Talkiatry

 When arriving at Talkiatry, I remember seeing a sterile yellow color with a hint of light blue and dark green— not the most colorful appearance.
 Talkiatry was operating in three states with the hopes of going nation-wide.
-Although, I quickly found that online psychiatry is tough to market, it’s also tough to visualize too.
+I quickly found that online psychiatry is tough to market and tough to visualize too.
 The goal was to rebuild the Talkiatry brand (visuals, mission, vision, values, design system, website, patient-intake, etc.), in order to make Talkiatry a familiar and accepting brand to those seeking mental health.
-What began with moderated and unmoderated interviews with prospective patients, existing patients, clinicians, and leadership, led to design explorations and iterations.
+What began as qualitative research with prospective patients, existing patients, clinicians, and leadership, led to design explorations and quantitative research of website and social media.
 Within six months, myself and the Design Team led by Adam Bunke and the Head of Content, James Molloy had redeveloped what we called the “Brand brain.”
-Not just a book or a brand guide, but pathway to a healthy mind.
-When resigning the logo, we decided it best to be simple and clean.
+Not just a book or a brand guide, but a pathway to a healthy mind.
+When redesigning the logo, we decided it best to be simple and clean.
 From the ideas and iterations, we found out what our audiences cared most about.
 We designed for the audience!
 Bringing in a balance of warm and soft colors, along with cool, medical-like colors.
 We made illustrations that depict pathways and doorways to the mind (brain), along with fingerprints and talk-bubbles to show that we are human too.
-The new brand helped Talkiatry’s marketing target key audiences while expanding from three states into now 40+ states.
+The new brand helped Talkiatry’s marketing target key audiences while expanding from three states into now 42 states.
 It’s still a work in progress.
 A brand is never finished, but there’s now a North Star to go after.

 XR CHURCH